hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - things to consider when using PAC files with the Cisco WSA:
     - use <span style="color: #bb6600;">if-else statements</span> to determine whether to use a proxy or a direct connection for traffic between the PC and the host
     - WSA hosts PAC files on <span style="color: #bb6600;">port 9001 by default</span>
+  - statements about a Cisco WSA configured in Transparent mode
+    - <span style="color: #bb6600;">WCCP v2-enabled devices</span> can automatically redirect traffic destined to port 80.
+    - <span style="color: #bb6600;">Layer 4 switches</span> can automatically redirect traffic destined to port 80.
+  - proxy mode used on Cisco WSA to redirect TCP traffic with WCCP: <span style="color: #bb6600;">transparent</span>
+  - ways that a system administrator send web traffic transparently to the Web Security Appliance: configure <span style="color: #bb6600;">policy-based routing</span> on the network infrastructure and use <span style="color: #bb6600;">Web Cache Communication Protocol</span>

+- Web Cache Communications Protocol (WCCP)
+  - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
+  - purpose: to establish and maintain the transparent redirection of selected
+  - improve <span style="color: #bb6600;">web traffic performance</span> <- proxy caching
+  - WCCP proxy health checking
+    - WCCP daemon sends a proxy health check message (xmlrpc client request) to the xmlrpc server running on the Web proxy every 10 seconds
+    - proxy up and running: WSA sends a WCCP “here I am” (HIA) message to the specified WCCP-enabled routers every 10 seconds
+    - WCCP router misses three consecutive HIA messages, the router removes the WSA from its service group and traffic is no longer forwarded to the WSA
+  - message to verify a WCCP-configured router working w/ the Cisco WSA: the WSA sends a <span style="color: #bb6600;">Here-I-Am message every 10 seconds</span>, and the router <span style="color: #bb6600;">acknowledges with an I-See-You message</span>

 ## Authentication, Authorization, and Accounting (AAA)